killercup/react-prop-schema/Readme.md

 }
 ```

 Everything is fine, but you are a skeptic, so you want to validate this data.
-Let's assume you have a tool that does that using the following description:
+Let's assume you have a tool that can validate this data using the following schema description:

 ```json
 {